AlamHasabie/transport-game-backend/README.md

     "response" : true
 })
 ```
-If player answers correctly, then server will also emit fund change event (refers to previous section)
+If player answers correctly, then server will also emit fund change event.